ktw5691/psychtm/cran-comments.md

 * There were 2 NOTEs:

+  * checking CRAN incoming feasibility ...
+NOTE
+    Maintainer: 'Kenneth Wilcox <kwilcox3@nd.edu>'
+    New submission

-  * This is a new release.
+This is a new release.

   * checking installed package size ...
 NOTE installed size is 16.2Mb